 The evaluation of a couple encompasses the following:

 - Evaluation of ovulation and hormonal assessment of egg quality: This is conducted by a blood test which allows us to maximise a woman’s ovulation and the quality of eggs involved with fertility treatments.

 - Sperm quality and detailed assessment of all sperm parameters: This includes the sperm concentration, motility, forward progression, morphology (shape), and the absence or presence of anti-sperm antibodies.
 If this analysis has not been done in the past year you will need to arrange to have it done.
 You can arrange to have this done at the closest Ampath laboratory to you or book an appointment at the Medfem Fertility Clinic on +27 (11) 463 2244 Ext 140.

 - Evaluation of uterine health: This evaluation is made to allow for successful implantation of an embryo and continued growth and delivery of a healthy baby.
 Pelvic ultrasounds are a routine part of the quality care rendered at Medfem Fertility Clinic and, when combined with other diagnostic procedures, provide insight into optimal embryo implantation and pregnancy.

 - Blood tests will be necessary to measure hormone levels: FSH, for example, will provide an indication of ovarian function, while the measurement of Anti-Mullerian Hormone (AMH) will provide an evaluation of ovarian reserve.
-These blood tests may need to be run at a certain time period during your cycle and may necessitate you attending the clinic on another day.
+These blood tests may need to be run at a certain time during your cycle and may necessitate you attending the clinic on another day.